orangecoloured/ix/README.md

 ix
 ==

-An XMPP client based on Strophe, Angular and Ionic
+An XMPP client based on Strophe, Angular and Ionic.

+Uses BOSH.

 ##### What works for now